cosmos/ibc-go/docs/migrations/ibc-migration-043.md

 ...

-// add in migrate cmd function newGenState, err = ibcv100.MigrateGenesis(clientCtx.InterfaceRegistry, newGenState, genDoc.GenesisTime)
-if err != nil {
+// add in migrate cmd function newGenState, err = ibcv100.MigrateGenesis(clientCtx.InterfaceRegistry, newGenState, genDoc) if err != nil {
     return err
 }
 ```

-**NOTE:** The genesis time MUST be updated before migrating IBC, otherwise the tendermint consensus state will not be pruned.
+**NOTE:** The genesis chain-id, time and height MUST be updated before migrating IBC, otherwise the tendermint consensus state will not be pruned.

 ## IBC Keeper Changes